 “Little Brenda has always been an anxious child.
 Been on medication for years.
 Now suddenly…” Elaine closed her eyes.
 The medication was for their daughter.
 She felt sick.
 Throwing money on the table, she blindly ran out of the diner fighting back her tears.
 Sitting in her car, she couldn’t drive.
 This wasn’t what she wanted.
 Revenge sure, some pain and suffering but 1, possibly 2 deaths and an innocent child hurt – never!
 Elaine opened her door and vomited onto the pavement.

-Elaine sat for a long, long time before she could drive away.
+Elaine sat for a long, long time before she could drive away to her sad, little life.